Deploying Node.js App

 If your Node.js project meets the following criteria, you can deploy it in Serverless mode on Zeabur:

-- Project is built with frameworks designed for Serverless deployment, such as Next.js (opens in a new tab), Nuxt.js (opens in a new tab), Remix (opens in a new tab), etc.
+1. Project is built with frameworks designed for Serverless deployment, such as Next.js, Nuxt.js, Remix, etc.

 Enable Serverless